-No communication theorem\cite{ncc1,ncc2} is also known as the no-signaling principle.
-The theorem captures the essence, such that the measurement action performed at the end of Alice is not detectable by Bob at his end.
-This is true in both the cases weather the composite state of Alica and Bob is separable or entangled.
-Let we first consider the case when composite state is separable.
-Assume the composite state of Alice and Bob is $\rho$ and Alice perform the measurement on his end.
-The measurements performed by Alice can be modeled by Kraus operators, these may not be commuting.
-Let suppose the Kraus operators at the end of Alice are $\{A_{m}\}$.
-Now the probability of measurement outcome $x$ can be easily written in the formalism of Kraus operators as,
+Let Alice and Bob share a quantum state.
+Our goal is to show that the measurement action performed at the end of Alice is not detectable by Bob at his end, and this is true in either case, weather the composite state of Alica and Bob is separable or entangled.
+We first consider the case when the composite state is separable.
+Denote this state by $\rho$, and let Alice perform a measurement on her end.
+Such measurement can be modeled by Kraus operators, which may not commute.
+Denote the Kraus operator(s) at the end of Alice by $A_{m}$.
+Now the probability of measurement outcome $x$ can be written as